fabien-h/acta/docs/good_practices.md

 ```

-You will enjoy your IDE tooling, refactoring will be easier and after compilation the enum will be replaced by the corresponding values.
+You will enjoy your IDE tooling, refactoring will be easier and after compilation, the enum will be replaced by the corresponding values.

 > You should have only one enum to avoid collisions.